richardatval/www.greatproject.org.uk/about/what-we-do.md

 We hold a variety of social events and competitions throughout the year, as well as taster events for those who are interested in taking a look around the site.

-## Find out more

-Plots usually become available in October.
-For more information about joining, please [contact](/contact) our Secretary.
+{% include calltoaction.html title="Find out more" description="Find out more about our offer." buttonurl="/contact" buttontext="Contact us" %}